kbbushman/mongo-intro/readme.md

 ## Where should we be now?
 *Before this workshop, developers should already be able to:*
 - Run Node in the console
+- Create a server that can respond to requests from a client

 ## Framing